WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupTails.md

 ## Wasabi data folder

-As of version 1.1.9 Wasabi doesn’t offer easy ways, especially without command line, to change install directory.
+As of version ${currentVersion} Wasabi doesn’t offer easy ways, especially without command line, to change install directory.
 There is though a quick workaround.

 Wasabi [saves session files](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder) in `/Home/.walletwasabi/client`, you need to mark the “show hidden files” setting to see it.